geraldbryan/Time-Management-Project/README.md

 #### Landing Page
 ![landing](image/landing_page.png)

 Here is the landing page of the **Time Management Indicator** app.
 On this landing page, you can see an **about** menu in the top right corner, and you can click on it and see the summary, purpose, and sources of this app.
 Next to it is the **messages** from us to welcome you to the app.
-There are two buttons on the main page that, if you click, will show you what you can expect or what you can do in each menu.
+There are two buttons on the main page that, if you click them, they will show you what you can expect or what you can do in each menu.

 #### Survey
 ![survey](image/survey.png)